Latex Foam vs. Poly Foam vs. Memory Foam Mattresses

 What does this all mean for the foam mattresses?
 For some people, everything.
 Let’s look at how these mattress types are similar.

-You will be able to find great support from either type of foam mattress.
+Support: You will be able to find great support from either type of foam mattress.
 Both conform to your body shape enough to support natural spinal alignment that helps prevent and relieve lower back pain.
+See our best mattress for back pain list.

 Latex mattresses yield in a more generalized, less contoured way as they relieve pressure points.
 That results in a floating feeling, a bit more bounce, and less hug than memory foam.
 The faster response time of a latex mattress makes it easier for sleepers to move around and get out of bed.
 Randy sleepers will also enjoy the improved performance during those times when sleep is not the primary bedroom activity.